 Sometimes when you are too focused on preparing the slides you may forget to actually prepare to deliver the presentation and you will end up reading from the slides.
 The audience wants to hear more from the speaker than what is presented on the slides, otherwise they could have looked over the presentation themselves.

-5. Over use of presentations
+5. Overuse of presentations

-There are situations when you get so used with the tool that you will start making a presentation for everything.
+There are situations when you get so used to the tool that you will start making a presentation for everything.
 Every report or status will become easier to do in PowerPoint for you, but it won’t be that fun for your colleagues and will cost you time.

 We recommend using Powerpoint for all kinds of materials, not just presentations.
 This tool can give you freedom in design and also help you with predefined elements.